sparna-git/jsonldtransformer/README.md

 2. Add Poetry to your PATH

-'''
+ The installer creates a poetry wrapper in a well-known, platform-specific directory:

- 	~/Library/Application Support/pypoetry/venv/bin/poetry on MacOS.
+   	- ~/Library/Application Support/pypoetry/venv/bin/poetry on MacOS.
- 	~/.local/share/pypoetry/venv/bin/poetry on Linux/Unix.
+ 	- ~/.local/share/pypoetry/venv/bin/poetry on Linux/Unix.
-  	%APPDATA%\pypoetry\venv\Scripts\poetry on Windows.
+  	- %APPDATA%\pypoetry\venv\Scripts\poetry on Windows.
-   	$POETRY_HOME/venv/bin/poetry if $POETRY_HOME is set.
+   	- $POETRY_HOME/venv/bin/poetry if $POETRY_HOME is set.

-'''
+If this directory is not present in your $PATH, you can add it in order to invoke Poetry as poetry.

 4. Use Poetry